websemantics/builder-extension/README.md

 The extension then will generate a controller per stream at `xyz-module/src/Http/Controller/Admin/AbcController.php` and modify the *Module*, *ServiceProvider*, *Seeder* and language files to setup the entity to work correctly with the module.

-2- For *AssignmentWasCreatedHandler* event, the extension will modify two files, `AbcTableColumns.php` and `AbcFormBuilder.php` and add a field slug per stream assignmenet.
+2- For *AssignmentWasCreated* event, the extension will modify two files, `AbcTableColumns.php` and `AbcFormBuilder.php` and add a field slug per stream assignmenet.

 Once the entity files have been created and working correctly with Pyro, you might want to modify and develop the classes indivisually.
 The extension provides a configuration option to list the files you don't want to overwrite accedentaly (when re-installing a module).
 For example, if you have edited the `AbcModle.php`, make sure to list that in the builder config file so that the extension will avoid overwrite if it exists.
 Here's an example,